Lead an innovative Cybersecurity research program that underpins extensive collaborations.

 - A track record of having worked in multidisciplinary environments involving research scientists and educationalists.

-- A PhD in Computer Science, Mathematics or Engineering (or related discipline) with extensive experience and track record in the field of Cybersecurity research.
+- A PhD in Computer Science, Mathematics or Engineering (or related discipline) with extensive experience and track record in the field of Cybersecurity.

-Applicants to Level E, will have demonstrated ability across the minimum essential criteria and much greater levels of experience and achievement across the above-listed points.
+Level E applications will have demonstrated ability across the minimum essential criteria and much greater levels of experience and achievement across the above-listed points.

 Enjoy an outstanding career environment